Beginner Frisbee Golf Discs

-While there are thousands of different frisbee golf molds on the market, and hundreds of different plastic types, there are three basic types of Frisbee Golf Discs:
+While there are thousands of different frisbee golf molds on the market, and hundreds of different plastic types, there are three basic types of Beginner Frisbee Golf Discs:

 Frisbee Golf Putter

 A Frisbee golf putter is essentially just a blunt nosed disc.
 It is shaped more like a traditional Frisbee, but is usually heavier and of a smaller diameter than an Ultimate Frisbee.
 The shape of disc golf putters allow them to fly slower and straighter than midrange discs and drivers.
 Just because the disc is called a “putter” does not mean that it cannot be thrown far.
 Experienced Frisbee golf players regularly throw putters farther than 200 feet.
 The advantage of throwing a putter is that it can stay straight whereas a driver will almost always fade out at the end of the flight.

 A driver is a much more aerodynamic disc that will cut through the air much faster than a putter.
 This gives it potential to provide more distance, nut, because of the shape of these frisbees, they will “fade” at the end of the flight.
 This means that rather than flying straight they curve off (to the left for a backhand throw of a right handed player or to the right for a forehand throw).

 When drivers are not thrown with enough power, they will fade almost their entire flight.
 This is why most Beginner Frisbee Golf Discs players struggle to get distance with a driver and always end up far left of where they are aiming